 The Sniper EFI system requires a high pressure fuel pump capable of operating at 60 psi with at least 50 gallon per hour of fuel flow (more fuel flow may be needed for higher horsepower engines).
 When selecting a pump, and lines, be sure each component is designed to perform at high pressure.
 Holley offers a variety of fuel pumps, hoses and accessories to complete your installation.
 For best results, Holley strongly recommends an in-tank pump.
 Installing the fuel pump in the tank results in quieter operation, less chance of cavitation and a reduction in pump temperature.
 If mounting the pump in the tank is not an option, install the pump as close as possible to the tank.
 Within 2-feet of sending unit is recommended.
-Once the fuel system is installed checking the fuel pressure on the inlet side of the Sniper EFI is recommended, fuel pressure needs to be between 55-65 PSI.
+It is also mandatory to use an external fuel pressure regulator and feed both the front and rear fuel injector covers.
+Once the fuel system is installed, checking the fuel pressure on the inlet side of the Sniper EFI is recommended.
+Fuel pressure needs to be between 55-65 PSI.